Estimated reading time:

 ‘Free’ online content is rarely free in the true sense of the word.
-It is, more often than not paid for with the most valuable currency that users own – their data and the marketing they receive based on this data.
+It is, more often than not paid for with the most valuable currency that users own – their personal data and the advertising they receive based on this data.

 But with new data privacy regulations coming into force and a heightened focus on data misuse dominating headlines, consumers are coming to the realization that their data is, in fact, precious.
 It is collected and shared without prior knowledge or explicit consent, and too often (mis)used for unwanted marketing purposes.

-If organizations want to leverage quality user data to reach new heights of business success, user trust needs to be earned, choice needs to be given, and a true value exchange offered.
+If organizations want to leverage consumer’s personal data to reach new heights of business success, user trust needs to be earned, choice needs to be given, and a true value exchange offered.

 The Data Boom Era

 Personal data has become arguably the most important commodity of the modern age.
 Every action we take online leaves behind data imprints; snippets of information that build a compelling picture of who we are and what we like to do.
 This data has become gold-dust for companies looking to form meaningful relationships with consumers.
 And consumers know this too.

 As the ecosystem matures, so do consumers.
 They are beginning to understand that accessing quality online content comes with an exchange of value, and they want to make it a fair one.
 No group understands this more than the data-savvy generation of millennials.

 Millennials: The Real Data Drivers

 Millennials, the generation who reached young adulthood in the early 21st century.
 Having grown up with the internet, they are the epitome of a digital and mobile-first world.
 As such, they are on the radar of companies looking to forge meaningful relationships with mobile users.